 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates MPB, TIG, AQUA, MAXR

 Evoqua Water Technologies Corp.
-(NYSE: AQUA)’s sale to Xylem Inc. for 0.480 shares of Xylem for each Evoqua share.
+AQUA's sale to Xylem Inc. for 0.480 shares of Xylem for each Evoqua share.
 If you are an Evoqua shareholder, click here to learn more about your rights and options.

-Maxar Technologies Inc. (NYSE: MAXR)’s sale to Advent International for $53.00 per share in cash.
+Maxar Technologies Inc. MAXR's sale to Advent International for $53.00 per share in cash.
 If you are a Maxar shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.